qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/install.md

 # lite version
 pip install PySide6-Fluent-Widgets -i https://pypi.org/simple/

-# full featured version
+# full version (supports acrylic components)
 pip install "PySide6-Fluent-Widgets[full]" -i https://pypi.org/simple/
 ```
 :::
 ::::

-The [Pro version](https://qfluentwidgets.com/pages/pro) library contains more advance components.
-You can download `PyQt-Fluent-Widgets-Pro-Gallery.zip` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) for preview purposes.
+The [Pro version](/en/pages/pro) component library contains more components.
+You can download `PyQt-Fluent-Widgets-Pro-Gallery.zip` from the release page for a preview.
+Purchase links can be found on the [Pricing Page](/en/price/).

-C++ QFluentWidgets is not open source.
-You can download the compiled demo `QFluentWidgets_v*.*.*.zip` from [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).
-Please contact [shokokawaii@foxmail.com](mailto:shokokawaii@foxmail.com) if you want to use C++ QFluentWidgets.

-::: warning
+::: warning Warning
-Do not install PyQt-Fluent-Widgets, PyQt6-Fluent-Widgets, PySide2-Fluent-Widgets, and PySide6-Fluent-Widgets in the same environment, because they all have the package name `qfluentwidgets`.
+Do not install PyQt-Fluent-Widgets, PyQt6-Fluent-Widgets, PySide2-Fluent-Widgets, and PySide6-Fluent-Widgets at the same time, as they all have the package name `qfluentwidgets`.
 :::

 ## Run examples